 Please provide a letter on the official letterhead of your performance organisation which outlines your professional obligations as an elite performer.
 The letter must be written and signed by your director, manager or a similar person of authority from one of the recognised institutions listed above.

-This University service may also be helpful to students who elite athletes or performers.
+These resources may also be helpful to students who are elite athletes or performers.

 - Melbourne University Sport